 In collaboration with Oslo VO Rosenhof, an adult learning centre, and funded by Erasmus+ programme of the European Union, are we able to produce a podcast season and series of articles under the title, ‘European Initiatives for An Inclusive Society’.

-We had conversations with Swedish organisations like Beatrice Alger and Randi Myhre from Forum Skill where they focused on using social enterprises to incorporate on-the-job learning and language acquisition; as well as Ann-Britt Svensson and Marianne Lööf from Kvinno Center who touched upon political integration and empowering women through various activities; and with Peter Wahl and Nesrin Tyurksyoz from the German’s public sector, Elternseminar that provides cross-cultural family education service, who reflected on the collaborative efforts that must start with openness; and with staff from Norwegian public sector programs where we dived deep into the pathways of adult learning and hurdles; and lastly a community initiative, Bydelsmødre, translated as District Mothers, saving lives by tearing down language barriers by using cultural-bridging mothers.
+We had conversations with Swedish organisations like Beatrice Alger and Randi Myhre from Forum Skill where they focused on using social enterprises to incorporate on-the-job learning and language acquisition; as well as Ann-Britt Svensson and Marianne Lööf from Kvinno Center who touched upon political integration and empowering women through various activities; and with Peter Wahl and Nesrin Tyurksyoz from the German’s public sector, Elternseminar that provides cross-cultural family education service, who reflected on the collaborative efforts that must start with openness; Helge Hinse from Ettlinger Women and Family Centre using food as a vehicle to learn the German language and culture; and with staff from Norwegian public sector programs where we dived deep into the pathways of adult learning and hurdles; and lastly a community initiative, Bydelsmødre, translated as District Mothers, saving lives by tearing down language barriers by using cultural-bridging mothers.

 Social inclusion is a multi-dimensional and cross-sectional issue.
 I know people in cities like Oslo, Stuttgart and Gothenburg who are engaged in the social dimension of sustainable development.
 Who are they?
 What are their thoughts about diversity and integration?Valborg svånå, project coordinator to family+ project and oslo vo rosenhof